tunhan9x/x-ui/README_EN.md

 bash <(curl -Ls https://raw.githubusercontent.com/FranzKafkaYu/x-ui/master/install.sh)
 ```

-If your system is too old and you got this error：GLIBC_2.28 not found，please use the specific version -- 0.3.3.9
+If your system is too old and you got this error：`GLIBC_2.28 not found`，please use the specific version -- 0.3.3.9

 ```
 bash <(curl -Ls https://raw.githubusercontent.com/FranzKafkaYu/x-ui/master/install.sh) 0.3.3.9